 Your car catches fire while you’re driving on the highway and firefighters come put it out.
 You get a bill from the fire department.

-- Collisions (with other vehicles) You’re stopped at a red light behind a car.
+You’re stopped at a red light behind a car.
 Another vehicle driving up from behind can’t stop in time and rear-ends you, causing you to collide with the vehicle in front.
 Your Civil Liability coverage protects you.

 Civil liability coverage is mandatory and is included in all car insurance policies.

-If you drive outside Quebec (in the rest of Canada or in the United States), make sure your car insurance policy provides adequate coverage.
-Lawsuits are more common and can be quite costly in the U.S. iA Auto and Home recommends $2 million in coverage for people who drive in the U.S.
+If you drive outside Quebec (in the rest of Canada or in the United States), we recommend increasing this amount to $2 million to protect against lawsuits that are more common and can be quite costly.

 Increasing the civil liability coverage amount may be less expensive than you think.
-Consult an agent to determine the right amount for you.
+Contact an agent for advice about determining the right amount for you.